Queensland Conveyancing FAQ

 Our senior legal team attended the QLD Law Society’s Property Law Conference last week – to keep sharp with the latest happening in QLD property.
 Our insurer, Lexon, specifically discussed the fact that they have seen contracts being terminated due to disclosure failures.
 They went to state that a lot of Form 2’s are missing key disclosure information, and they are also noticing extra information that is not required to be disclosed.

 This creates separate issues.
-A lack of disclosure of key information allows termination rights, whilst adding information that is not necessary creates large PDF’s, which has logistical problems with real estate agencies having files too big to email, or hundreds of pages long, scaring and confusing buyers.
+A lack of disclosure of key information allows termination rights.
+On the flip side, adding unnecessary information creates large PDFs – files too big for real estate agencies to email, or hundreds of pages long, scaring and confusing buyers.

 At Empire, we have helped hundreds of vendors with compliant, sharp, user-friendly Form 2 disclosure packs.
 Our industry deserves better.
 If you are a top performing agent, we want to work with you.
 It’s just a better outcome for everyone.